-This Appendix sets out the 2014 Assessment of how well RITS observes the Principles developed by CPMI and IOSCO.40 This Assessment was produced by the Bank's Payments Policy Department, which is the functional area responsible for oversight of the payments system, drawing on information provided by the Bank's Payments Settlements Department, which is the functional area responsible for operating RITS.
-The conclusions have been endorsed by the Payments System Board.
+This Appendix sets out the detailed Assessment of how well RITS observed the Principles developed by CPMI and IOSCO in the 2015 assessment period.
+This Assessment was produced by the Bank's Payments Policy Department, which is the functional area responsible for oversight of the payments system, drawing on information provided by the Bank's Payments Settlements Department, which is the functional area responsible for operating RITS.
+The conclusions have been endorsed by the PSB.
 In its assessment, Payments Policy Department have applied the rating system used in the CPMI-IOSCO Disclosure Framework.
 Under this framework, observance of each of the applicable Principles is rated according to the following scale:

-- Observed Any identified gaps and shortcomings are not issues of concern and are minor, manageable and of a nature that the facility could consider taking them up in the normal course of its business. - Broadly observed The assessment has identified one or more issues of concern that the facility should address and follow up on in a defined time line. - Partly observed The assessment has identified one or more issues of concern that could become serious if not addressed promptly.
-The facility should accord a high priority to addressing these issues. - Not observed The assessment has identified one or more serious issues of concern that warrant immediate action.
-Therefore, the facility should accord the highest priority to addressing these issues. - Not applicable The standard does not apply to the type of facility being assessed because of the particular legal, institutional, structural or other characteristics of the facility.
+- Observed Any identified gaps and shortcomings are not issues of concern and are minor, manageable and of a nature that the FMI could consider taking them up in the normal course of its business. - Broadly observed The assessment has identified one or more issues of concern that the FMI should address and follow up on in a defined time line. - Partly observed The assessment has identified one or more issues of concern that could become serious if not addressed promptly.
+The FMI should accord a high priority to addressing these issues. - Not observed The assessment has identified one or more serious issues of concern that warrant immediate action.
+Therefore, the FMI should accord the highest priority to addressing these issues. - Not applicable The standard does not apply to the type of FMI being assessed because of the particular legal, institutional, structural or other characteristics of the FMI.

 The ratings of RITS against the relevant Principles are supplemented by detailed information under each Key Consideration that is relevant to the Assessment.
-In assessing RITS, Payments Policy Department have relied on their own judgement regarding how the Principles should be applied to RITS as a central bank-owned system.
+In assessing RITS, Payments Policy Department have relied on guidance on the application of the Principles to central bank FMIs published by CPMI and IOSCO in August 2015.

-Note: Principle 6 (Margin), 10 (Physical deliveries), 11 (Central securities depositories), 14 (Segregation and portability), 20 (FMI links) and 24 (Disclosure of market data by trade repositories) are not applicable to systemically important payment systems and have therefore been omitted.
+Note: Principles 6 (Margin), 10 (Physical deliveries), 11 (Central securities depositories), 14 (Segregation and portability), 20 (FMI links) and 24 (Disclosure of market data by trade repositories) are not applicable to systemically important payment systems and have therefore been omitted.